 - And addressing the needs of Seattle and Puget Sound citizens seeking to preserve our region's natural beauty and unique quality of life as a legacy for the generations to come.=

 You and I have not heard those words.
 The needs of our community have not been addressed.
 The aspirations of our community have not been given the full, clear voice they deserve.

 Rather than words of vision, we have all heard new, shrill voices of division -- setting community against community, neighborhood against neighborhood, institution against institution, and most alarming of all, race against race.

 In the time since I declined to offer myself as a candidate for mayor, a terrible new ingredient has been added: the so-called SOS initiative to segregate our schools.
 While I applaud those candidates who have stood up against this initiative, you must know that I cannot stand on the sidelines.
 I must join this battle with all of my soul and resources, and I believe the election of Seattle's next mayor offers the best and most powerful arena for pressing the battle against division and for unity.

 I have come to this decision with great trepidation, and only after the most persistent urging of friends and supporters.
 I have come to this decision in only the last few hours and without the benefit of polls, paid consultants or a bulging campaign treasury.
 I have come to this decision mindful of the burden it places on my family and contrary to all of the conventional political wisdom that dictates months of political calculation.
 But I have come to this decision irrevocably and unequivocally.

 Therefore today, July 28, 1989, I declare my candidacy for mayor of Seattle.
 Thank you."

-Although some still questioned whether the late announcement was planned, Rice advisers including Robert Gogerty, Charles Rolland, Robert Watt, and Walt Crowley confirmed that they were not informed of Rice's decision until 24 hours before the filing deadline.
+Although some still questioned whether the late announcement was planned, Rice advisers including Robert Gogerty, Charles Rolland, Robert Watt, and Walt Crowley (the author of this entry) confirmed that they were not informed of Rice's decision until 24 hours before the filing deadline.